 How to choose your mouth guard

 There's a lot to keep in mind when you're considering which night guard to purchase.
 You'll need to think about the materials, comfort, instructions for use, durability, and of course, value for price.
-Let's have a look at some of the main factors in choosing your mouth guard:
+Let's have a look at some of the main factors in this decision:

 - Fit: A precise fit is extremely important, considering that you'll need to be able to wear your mouth guard at night without noticing it or feeling bothered by it.
-That's why many people opt for custom-made guards instead of one-size-fits-all guards or guards that you need to fit at home.
+That's why many people opt for custom-made guards instead of one-size-fits-all or the type that you need to fit at home.

 - Comfort: This will depend on the materials used, the fit, and the mouthguard style.
 Mouthguards that are professionally made to fit your teeth will be the most comfortable.

-- Style: There are various styles of night guards for teeth.
-These include some that are fitted to your teeth at a dental lab, one-size-fits-all models, or models that you fit at home either by boiling and biting or by adjusting a flexible mold.
+- Style: There are various styles of night guard for teeth.
+These include some that are fitted to your teeth at a dental lab, one-size-fits-all models, or models that you fit at home either by boiling and biting or by adjusting a soft, flexible mold.

 - Durability: The best quality mouth guard for grinding teeth will also be the most durable.
 But keep in mind that this doesn't necessarily mean the length of time they last before breaking, nor the thickness, but rather how long they can effectively protect your teeth from grinding.

 This will also depend on the severity of your bruxism.
-Heavy teeth grinders will have to replace their mouth guards more frequently, which is why we recommend going with a brand like Smile Brilliant, which keeps your teeth impressions on file so that you can easily order a replacement when you need to.
+Heavy teeth grinders will have to replace their devices more frequently.
+This is why we recommend going with a brand like Smile Brilliant, which keeps your teeth impressions on file so that you can easily order a replacement when you need to.

-- Price: Purchasing your dental guard on Amazon will be cheaper than buying it from your dentist or ordering custom-made guards from a professional dental lab.
+- Price: Purchasing your dental guard on Amazon will be cheaper than buying it from your dentist or ordering custom-fitted night guards from a professional dental lab.
 However, for many people, the better fit, increased comfort, and higher level of efficacy are well worth a higher price tag.

-- Adjustable: These mouth guards are made of a more flexible material, and after warming them up in warm (not hot or boiling) water, you can continue to adjust them to your mouth as needed.
+These are made of a more flexible material, and after warming them up in warm (not hot or boiling) water, you can continue to adjust them to your mouth as needed.

-- Boil-and-bite: These guards require you to boil them in water and then bite down on them to fit them to your mouth.
+These require you to boil them in water and then bite down on them to fit them to your mouth.
 Once you bite down and the guard has cooled, you won't be able to adjust them any further.

-- One-size-fits-all: This is the least ideal style of night guard, as its much more likely that they won't fit your teeth, and they will cause discomfort when you wear them.
+This is the least ideal style of night guard, as its much more likely that they won't fit your teeth, and they will cause discomfort when you wear them, potentially affecting your sleep.
 For some people these do work, and they certainly have a cheaper price tag.

-If you're unsure whether you need a mouth guard, a great place to start is by visiting your dentist so they can check your teeth for signs like enamel erosion, chips or worn-down teeth.
-Chronic neck and jaw stiffness, pain in your gums or teeth, or wake constantly during the night may also be indicators that you grind your teeth.
+If you're unsure whether you need a mouth guard, a great place to start is by visiting your dentist so they can check your teeth for signs like enamel erosion, chips, or worn-down teeth.
+Chronic neck and lower jaw stiffness, pain in your gums or teeth, or waking constantly may also be indicators that you grind your teeth at night.

-If you do suffer from grinding your teeth at night, then it's important to find a solution like using a mouth guard, as tooth grinding can cause serious, irreversible damage to your teeth.
+If you do suffer from night bruxism, then it's important to find a solution, as tooth grinding can cause serious, irreversible damage to your teeth.
+Even clenching your teeth can cause them to chip and fracture.

 In the video below, dental assistant Michelle goes over how to wear your night guard if you do decide to get one.